f5devcentral/f5xc-solutions/docs/guides/guide-convert.rst

 Troubleshooting
 ---------------

-In some cases, for troubleshooting, tt can help to turn off XC Default Error Messages and allow errors directly from the Upstream.
+In some cases, for troubleshooting, it can help to turn off XC Default Error Messages and allow errors directly from the Upstream.

 .. image:: ./images/customerror2.png
    :width: 700px